Skip to content

 import express from 'express'

-import { bootstrap, requestId } from '@forinda/kickjs-http'
+import { bootstrap, requestId } from '@forinda/kickjs'

 import { modules } from './modules'